 It is common for developers to design DataWindow objects that include one or more graphs.
 When users need to quickly understand and analyze data, a bar, line, or pie graph can often be the most effective format to display.

-To learn about designing graphs, see the PowerBuilder Users Guide.
+To learn about designing graphs, see Chapter 25, Working with Graphs in Users Guide.